Meteorology Study Tracker

 quiz me on – NZ Climate

-With regards to Whangarei (with the higher ground to the east) where would you expect the cloud to sit with a northeasterly wind?
+With regards to Tauranga (with the Kaimai ranges to the south) where would you expect the best visibility with regards to a westerly wind?

 ( from a question pool of 13 )